Planeman/5271-Exercises/hw1/sploit5/readme5.txt

 * Now that everything is setup we start two python scripts which will run until the race condition is hit.
-We call these scripts the linker and the runner (same script, just a falg to switch).
+We call these scripts the linker and the runner (same script, just a flag to switch).

   Linker - The linker does the job of switching the file in the cwd between an actual file and a link to the /etc/sudoers file.
 On each loop